inno-se/the-guide/README.md

 ### Non-core roles

-- **Business Stakeholder(s)**, which is a collective term that includes customers, users, and sponsors who frequently interface with the [Scrum Core Team](#core-roles) and also influence the project throughout the project’s development.
+- **Business Stakeholder(s)**, which is a collective term that includes customers, users, and sponsors who frequently interface with the [Scrum Team](#scrum-team) and also influence the project throughout the project’s development.
 Most importantly, it is for the business stakeholders that the project produces collaborative benefits [^SbokGuide].

 - **Course Stakeholders** - course instructors (primary instructor, TAs, mentors).